Risk Scoring and Classification Framework

 The approach avoids binary "good/bad" judgments by requiring analysts to:

-This forces rigorous, evidence-based reasoning rather than relying on single indicators or gut feelings.
+This enforces rigorous, evidence-based reasoning and prevents over-reliance on single indicators or assumptions.
 The temporal decay ensures that stale indicators don't artificially inflate risk scores, while context weighting allows appropriate differentiation between attacks on critical production systems versus activity in development sandboxes.